Naoto Otake

 Naoto Otake (大嶽 直人, Ōtake Naoto) is a former Japanese football player and manager.
 He played for Japan national team.
+He was recently the manager of J3 League club, FC Osaka.
 His younger brother Masato was also a footballer.
-He is currently manager of Kagoshima United.

 Club career

 Otake was educated at and played for Tokai University Daiichi High School and Juntendo University.
 After leaving the university, he joined the Japan Soccer League side All Nippon Airways in 1991.
 When Japan's first-ever professional league J1 League started in 1993, All Nippon Airways was transformed to Yokohama Flügels for whom he continued to play.
 The club won 1993 Emperor's Cup their first time in major title.
 In Asia, the club also won 1994–95 Asian Cup Winners' Cup.
 He moved to Kyoto Purple Sanga at the beginning of 1998 season and retired from the game as a Sanga player in 2001.

 National team career

-He was capped once for the Japanese national team when he played in a friendly against Australia on September 27, 1994 at the Tokyo National Stadium.
+He was capped once for the Japan national team when he played in a friendly against Australia on September 27, 1994 at the Tokyo National Stadium.
 He was also a member of the Japan team that won the 1992 Asian Cup but did not play in the tournament.